MetPX/sarracenia/doc/sr_subscribe.1.rst

-dd_subscribe was initially developed for  **dd.weather.gc.ca**, an Environment Canada website where a wide variety of meteorological products are made available to the public. it is from the name of this site that the sarracenia suite takes the dd\_ prefix for it's tools.
+dd_subscribe was initially developed for  **dd.weather.gc.ca**, an Environment Canada website where a wide variety of meteorological products are made available to the public. it is from the name of this site that the sarracenia suite takes the sr\_ prefix for it's tools.
 The initial version was deployed in 2013 on an experimental basis.
 The following year, support of checksums was added, and in the fall of 2015, the feeds were updated to v02.